Last updated on May 23rd, 2023 at 03:28 pm

 Different factors can affect the severity of someone’s OSA, including:

-- Weight & neck circumference – Research has found that men with a neck circumference above 17 inches and women with a neck circumference above 15 inches have a much higher risk of developing Sleep Apnoea.
+• Weight & neck circumference – Research has found that men with a neck circumference above 17 inches and women with a neck circumference above 16 inches have a much higher risk of developing Sleep Apnoea(1).
 Many people with severe cases of OSA are overweight or obese, as excess weight puts pressure on the upper airway.

-- Medications and sedatives – Certain medications can aggravate sleep disorders.
-It is worth checking with your doctor if your medication works in partnership with your Sleep Apnoea treatment.
+• Medications and sedatives – Certain medications can aggravate sleep disorders.
+It is worth checking with your doctor if your medication works alongside your Sleep Apnoea treatment.

 How do I lower my AHI on CPAP?